miki725/django-url-filter/docs/usage.rst

 Vanilla
 -------

-In its simplest form, Django URL Filter usage resolves around ``FilterSet``s.
+In its simplest form, Django URL Filter usage resolves around ``FilterSet``.
 They can be used manually::

     from django import forms